Jasonzzzz28/Transformer-QA/README.md

 - Git commit history: Commit messages and associated diffs will be analyzed to produce "why" and "what changed" style QA pairs.

-- Real QA data from [stackoverflow](https://stackoverflow.com/questions/tagged/huggingface)
+- Real world QA data: QA data from [stackoverflow](https://stackoverflow.com/questions/tagged/huggingface)

 The QA dataset will be generated in the following ways:
 - Rule-based automatic generation (e.g., "What does this function do?", "Why was this line changed?").